ruancastro/introduction_CNN_Deep_Learning/README.md

 # introduction_CNN_Deep_Learning

-One introduction to use convolutional neural networks.
-In this code i will start to use the library TensorFlow for help-me to classify clothes pictures in some types.
+A introduction to the use of convolutional neural networks.
+In this code I start using the library TensorFlow to help me classify clothing pictures on different categories